-We have done major housekeeping work at the St Paul’s site in phased stages between 2009 and 2016.
-This has included re-tiling and insulating the church and hall roofs plus car park and entrance work and boiler replacements.
-Now our premises are weatherproof, we are planning substantial improvements that should have a significant effect on the beauty and safety of the church and on the quality of what we can offer the community – for spiritual and secular groups alike.
-Some of these ideas have been under discussion for about 20 years, and it is time to implement them!
+We did major housekeeping work at the St Paul’s site in phased stages between 2009 and 2016.
+This included re-tiling and insulating the church and hall roofs plus car park and entrance work and boiler replacements.
+Since then we have been able to plan and carry out substantial improvements that have had a significant effect on the beauty and safety of the church and on the quality of what we can offer the community – for spiritual and secular groups alike.
+Some of these ideas were under discussion for about 20 years, and it is wonderful to have been able to implement them.

 In simple terms, Building for Life at St Paul’s involves:

-- re-flooring to create a safe, single-level floor; underfloor heating; internal re-ordering
+- re-flooring to create a safe, single-level floor; underfloor heating; internal re-ordering; new chapel (Phase 1A), now completed

-- meeting space, new chapel, kitchen & toilets within church
+- new community meeting space, kitchen & toilets within church (Phase 1B), now completed

-Building for Life is supported by a specific prayer team and the following prayer underpins all our development work.
+Building for Life was supported by a specific prayer team and the following prayer underpinned all our development work.

 God our Father,